Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-5.md

 	return *private, pubKey
 }
 ```
 A wallet is nothing but a key pair.
 We'll also need the `Wallets` type to keep a collection of wallets, save them to a file, and load them from it.
 In the construction function of `Wallet` a new key pair is generated.
 The `newKeyPair` function is straightforward: ECDSA is based on elliptic curves, so we need one.
-Next, a private keys is generated using the curve, and a public key is generated from the private key.
+Next, a private key is generated using the curve, and a public key is generated from the private key.
 One thing to notice: in elliptic curve based algorithms, public keys are points on a curve.
 Thus, a public key is a combination of X, Y coordinates.
 In Bitcoin, these coordinates are concatenated and form a public key.

 Now, let's generate an address: